-KPFA is currently being sued by one of its sitting local station board members Bill Campisi, who is running for re-election with the United for Independent Radio slate, our opposition.
+KPFA is currently being sued by one of its sitting local station board members Bill Campisi, who is a member of the United for Independent Radio slate, our opposition.
 Campisi vs. Pacifica has been in the courts since January of 2018 and has currently cost KPFA at least $40,000 in membership donations.

 The plaintiff, Campisi, has lost three times already, twice in Alameda Superior Court and once in the Court of Appeals where a Petition for Writ of Supersedeas was denied on September 10, 2018.

 Campisi is suing to remove from the national board one of his colleagues.
 The object of his wrath is Rescue Pacifica candidate Tom Voorhees, a noted community radio engineer who has built community radio stations all over the country, most recently going down to Puerto Rico to set up a new tower for the low power radio station in Vieques after it sustained severe damage from Hurricane Maria.

 Campisi’s problem with Voorhees?
 He wasn’t a supporter of going into voluntary bankruptcy.
 Prior to the local board electing their national reps, they convened to a secret closed session to (in the words of then board chair Carole Travis) quiz the national candidates on their views on a bankruptcy filing.
 To his credit, Voorhees was honest, and accordingly came in 4th in an election for 3 seats.